jbirddog/blue/README.md

 ## Opcode Map Structure

-Each entry in the opcode map is 8 bytes.
+Each entry in the opcode map is 16 bytes.

-1. Relative offset from code buffer start (4 bytes)
+1. Header (8 bytes)
-1. Opcode length (1 byte)
    1. Flags (1 byte)
-1. Reserved (1 byte)
+   1. Opcode size (1 byte)
+   1. Reserved (6 bytes)
+1. Code address (8 bytes)

 ## Opcode Handler

 Once an opcode entry is located in the opcode map the opcode handler is called.
 The BlueVM has two opcode handlers, interpret (default) and compile.
-The interpret handler calls the code using the relative offset from the code buffer specified in the op code entry.
+The interpret handler calls the code address specified in the opcode entry.
 The compile handler finds the opcode length in the opcode entry and copies that many bytes, including the opcode, into the code buffer and advances the code buffer's here.

 ## Opcodes